-Science consists of a way of thinking and investigating, as well a developing body of knowledge about the natural world.
-To become literate in science, students need to possess a sufficient understanding of fundamental science content knowledge, an ability to engage in Science and Engineering Practices, and skill at using scientific and technological information correctly.
-Technology is infused into the curriculum and the safety of students will be foremost during instruction.
+Science consists of a way of thinking and investigating, as well as developing a body of knowledge about the natural world.
+To become literate in science, students need to possess sufficient understanding of fundamental science content knowledge.
+They also need the ability to engage in Science and Engineering Practices, and to use scientific and technological information correctly.
+Technology is infused into the curriculum and the safety of the student will be foremost during instruction.